-The South African Pharmacy Council recognise two cadres of specialist pharmacists – Radio-Pharmacy and Clinical Pharmacokinetics specialists.
+The South African Pharmacy Council recognises two cadres of specialist pharmacists – Radio-Pharmacy and Clinical Pharmacokinetics specialists.

-The SAPC also regulate other Pharmacy related degrees, such as pharmacy technicians, learner basic pharmacist’s assistants, basic pharmacist’s assistants, learner post-basic pharmacist’s assistants, and post-basic pharmacist’s assistants.
+The SAPC also regulates other pharmacy related degrees, such as pharmacy technicians, learner basic pharmacist’s assistants, basic pharmacist’s assistants, learner post-basic pharmacist’s assistants, and post-basic pharmacist’s assistants.
 To register as pharmacist technician in a South Africa, you need a minimum of Pharmacy Support and Advanced Certificate.

 Registration of a Foreign-trained Pharmacist in South Africa

 If you obtained your pharmacist licence from another country and wish to practice in South Africa, you will have to fulfil all the requirements.

 The first step is to file your application with the SAPC.
 You will have a maximum period of six months to submit all required documents after submitting your application to SAPC through their physical office or email.